brentsimmons/inessential.com/posts/2020/05/02/memory_hole.markdown

 My theory: there will be no demand for novels or movies or TV shows that remind us of all this.

-We’re living through a time we’re going to try to forget, as if we’re under some kind of anesthesia that makes us forget the operation.
+We’re living through a time we’re going to try to forget, as if we’re under some kind of anesthesia that makes us forget the operation and how painful it is.